gaopengcuhk/SMCA-DETR/README.md

 Peng Gao, Qiu Han

 ## Acknowledege
-The project are borrowed heavily from DETR
+The project are borrowed heavily from DETR.
+Partially motivated by Sparse RCNN.